Orlando Arcia Player Props: Braves vs. Athletics

 Orlando Arcia At The Plate

-- Arcia has seven doubles, four home runs and nine walks while batting .315.
+- Arcia is batting .304 with seven doubles, four home runs and nine walks.

-- Arcia has reached base via a hit in 22 games this season (of 32 played), and had multiple hits in 10 of those games.

-- In 12.5% of his games this year, he has gone deep, and 3.3% of his trips to the plate.

-- In 31.3% of his games this year, Arcia has driven in at least one run.
-In three of those games (9.4%) he recorded two or more RBI.

-- He has scored in 13 games this season (40.6%), including multiple runs in four games.
+- He has scored a run in 13 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.